 Change the nappy often

 Ideally, change the nappy as soon as it is wet or soiled.
-The aim is to prevent skin being in contact with urine and poo (faeces) for long periods of time.
+The aim is to prevent your baby's skin being in contact with urine and poo (faeces) for long periods of time.
 This is especially important if your baby is teething and has offensive, runny poo.

 Wipes are as effective as water